How Many Calories to Eat When Bulking

 First, you'll need to determine your Total Daily Energy Expenditure (TDEE) by considering factors such as weight, activity level, and metabolism.

-Finally, adjust your calorie intake based on your progress, track body weight and composition, and assess workout performance.
+Finally, adjust your calories based on your progress, track body weight and composition, and assess exercise performance.

 Determining Your Maintenance Calories